 What are Fairytale Pumpkins, and what makes them different from other pumpkin types?

-The Fairytale Pumpkin, also known as Musquée de Provence, is a medium-large French heirloom pumpkin cultivar.
+The Fairytale pumpkin, also known as Musquée de Provence, is a medium-large tan-colored French heirloom pumpkin cultivar.
 These pumpkins have deep ribs all around the pumpkin, giving them a very full appearance.
-Fairytale Pumpkins are great for baking because of the fine-grained orange flesh of the pumpkin.
-They also make outstanding festive autumn decor.
+Fairytale Pumpkins are great for baking because of the fine-grained orange flesh of the pumpkin, and also make for festive autumn decor.

 “Fairytale/Musquee de Provence: Beautiful, pronounced divots in its burnished, ochre skin.
 From the south of France, this large pumpkin is often found already sliced into wedges for cooking at French markets, though can be purchased whole.”Purely Pumpkin: More Than 100 Seasonal Recipes to Share, Savor, and Warm Your Kitchen, by Allison Day